Drinking Water Treatment

 a) Brownian motion, stirring and precipitation

-b) Thermal motion, Centrifugal and Gravitational affect
+b) Thermal motion, Centrifugal and Gravitational effects

 c) Gravitational, solvation and drag force